Skip to main content

 When the level of chronic anxiety exceeds the coping capacity of the unit, the result is symptoms in the most vulnerable area of the family unit.
 This could mean symptoms in a spouse, in the couple relationship or symptoms in one or more children (see Nuclear Family Projection Process).
 There are three broad categories of individual symptoms: a) physical; b) psychological/psychiatric; and c) social.
 Symptoms in the relationships include conflict, distancing toward or including cutoff, and triangling.
 Triangling can move up into the extended family, out into the workplace or an affair or through projection down toward the children.

-Nuclear Family Projection Process
+06. Nuclear Family Projection Process

-The triangling pattern that most compromises the child’s development of self is one in which the parents ease the anxiety in themselves by denying their own underlying weakness and colluding in seeing the problem as in the child.
-This is an automatic projection process that includes the hard-wired survival response mechanisms for solving a perceived problem: assess, diagnose and treat (fix or solve).
-For example, a parent with unresolved anxiety around social situations and fear of rejection can deny this problem in self and focus anxiously on this as a problem in one’s child .
-The normal rejections and struggles of a young child’s social interactions are then perceived as abnormal and in need of solving by the parent.
-The child picks up on the anxiety in the parent and begins to respond more to the parent’s anxious focus than on their own natural strengths and abilities.
-Over time the perceived problem in the head and feelings of the parent becomes a real problem in the development of a self in the child.
-The second parent intensifies the process by actively or passively going along with this view.
+For example, a parent with unresolved anxiety around social situations and fear of rejection can deny this problem in self and focus anxiously on this as a problem in one’s child.
+The normal rejections and struggles of a young child’s social interactions are then perceived as abnormal and needing solving by the parent.
+The child picks up on the anxiety in the parent and begins to respond more to the parent’s anxious focus than on their natural strengths and abilities.
+Over time, the perceived problem in the head and feelings of the parent become a real problem in the development of a self in the child.
+The second parent intensifies the process by actively or passively following this view.

-Sibling Position
+07. Sibling Position

 Sibling position appears to be one of nature’s ways of enhancing survival by evolving different roles and positions.
-This results in the formation of family leaders and followers and all combinations in between.
+This results in forming family leaders and followers and all combinations in between.
 Each position naturally develops certain predictable strengths and weaknesses.
 The emotional process in the nuclear family unit can result in the individual in one sibling position being more vulnerable to the family projection process.
 The result is the impingement of the natural development-of-a-self process for the individual in that sibling position.

-Emotional Cut-off
+08. Emotional Cut-off

 Defining a Self